KyushuUniversityMathematics/RelationalCalculus/README.md

 # RelationalCalculus
-It seems that we cannot use Japanese language in README(!), so we will use English.
+It seems that we cannot use Japanese language in README(!), so let's will use English.

 Prof. Mizoguchi
 To install Github was more difficult than I expected...